 - You can be covered for both damages to your vehicle and liability insurance if you have a commercial driver policy.

-What is delivery driver insurance?
+What is delivery driver car insurance?

 Delivery driver insurance is a type of car insurance that protects you while working as a food delivery driver.
+Technically, delivery driver insurance is a rideshare endorsement that you add to a standard car insurance policy.

 Insurers know that many delivery drivers work for companies like Uber, Lyft, Grubhub and DoorDash.

+Your rates may or may not go up if this is a side gig, but you don’t know what you don’t know.
 Call your insurer, or, if you’re looking for a new policy, ask your agent or contact customer service before you make the switch.
-You don’t want to drive pizza or groceries as your job and not be adequately covered.

 If you don’t have delivery driver insurance and haven’t checked to make sure you’re adequately insured, you may find out the hard way that you aren’t covered under your personal auto insurance policy.